meizabel/documentation/prior_art.md

 Spine didn’t appear out of the blue, when the authors of the framework had nothing better to do.
 It is the result of observation of problems in real applications, and the experience from previous attempts to address or correct these problems, that has led to the Spine vision.

 Major addition to the existent variety of tools, libraries and frameworks that Spine brings — is automatic code generation for multiple application clients.
-It is reached by using [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview), which allow automatic code generation for events and commands on a range of platforms.
+It is reached by using [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview), which allow events and commands being generated on a native languages for a range of platforms.

+Currently to transform code from one language to another you have to use translators, or back-and-force with JSON.
+Using [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) for formulating business domain allows us to make this language [ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html) not only in human interaction, but in communication of computing devices too.

 Spine is created for applications that follow[(CQRS)](http://martinfowler.com/bliki/CQRS.html) architectural pattern and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).

 This document synthesizes all of our experience and observations  on the market like [Axon](http://www.axonframework.org/) and